What is cervical cancer? It’s when cancer develops in the lower end of your womb, most of the time after a human papillomavirus (HPV) infection.

 Stages IIB–IVA, also called locally advanced cervical cancer, has spread beyond the cervix to surrounding pelvic tissues in the vagina, rectum, or bladder.
 You may need chemotherapy or radiation as well as surgery.

-Stage IVB and recurrent cervical cancer have spread beyond the pelvis (into the lungs or liver, for example), or have come back after a treatment.
+Stage IVB and recurrent cervical cancer have spread beyond the pelvis (into your lungs or liver, for example), or it may have returned after treatment.

 How do you prevent cervical cancer?